sarmadjabri/SnakeGame/README.md

 the algorithm to beat snake game is a DQN learning neural network of which plays the game several times and saves its attempts.

-the neural network has a high epilison and a decay rate which enables the neural network to slowly exploit more.
+the neural network has a low epilison and a decay rate which enables the neural network to slowly exploit more.

 https://www.tensorflow.org/tutorials/reinforcement_learning/dqn